-- High School State Allotment - Magnet allocations are school specific. - Title I allocated on the number of economically disadvantaged students for schools whose students qualifying for free and reduced-price lunch is thirty-five percent or more. - Title III allocated on the number of Limited English Proficient (LEP) students served.
+- High School State Allotment - Magnet allocations are theme specific. - Title I allocated on the percentage of economically disadvantaged students that are enrolled on the campus.
+Parents or Guardians complete the Socioeconomic Information Form to allow the LEA to determine the economically disadvantaged eligibility for each student.
+Campuses with thirty-five percent or more economically disadvantaged students qualify as a Title I campus. - Title III allocated on the number of Limited English Proficient (LEP)students served.